Discover the complementary MOAs of ROCKLATAN®

 - Use with caution in patients with a history of herpetic keratitis.
 Avoid use in cases of active herpes simplex keratitis.

-- Remove contact lenses prior to administration and reinsert 15 minutes after administration.
+- Contact lenses should be removed prior to the administration of ROCKLATAN® and may be reinserted 15 minutes after administration.

 INDICATIONS AND USAGE